kyu28/posix-sh-utils/sys_settings/README.md

 A performance mode setting script, design to recover the function of Fn+Q performance mode toggling on Lenovo laptop.

 ## backlight.sh
-A script use to change laptop monitor backlight
+Change laptop monitor backlight

 ## volume.sh
-A script use to change volume
+Change volume
+Any volume change will refresh `status.sh`
+Design for Suckless' DWM